Kiuwan logo

 Disadvantages of Legacy Languages

-New DevSecOp organizations must be aware of risks associated with legacy languages and cater to them accordingly.
+New DevSecOp organizations must be aware of the risks associated with legacy languages and cater to them accordingly.
 Here are a few risks to consider:

 • Outdated security features: Legacy languages may contain outdated or vulnerable security features, making them more susceptible to attack.